tc39/notes/es8/2017-03/mar-22.md

 BT: So it seems like we do have consensus on this document as-is?

-JF: No removing that paragraph [4]?
+JXF: No removing that paragraph [4]?

 BT: As-is, yes.
 OK, I move for lunch recess.
 Reconvene 2PM.